-Welcome to the PILLARS website, an internet resource designed to explore the teachings of our Church through The Four Pillars of the Catholic Faith.
+Welcome to the PILLARS website, an internet resource designed to explore the teachings of our Church through The Four Pillars on which our Catechism was built.
 The Catechism of the Catholic Church is used as a reference throughout.

 What are the Pillars?

 The Catechism of the Catholic Church, an authoritative work which contains a complete summary of the essentials of our Catholic faith, was built around the Pillars!